zubkov-andrei/pg_profile/doc/pg_profile.md

 Historic repository will be created in your database by this extension.
 This repository will hold statistic "samples" for your postgres clusters.
 Sample is taken by calling _take_sample()_ function.
 PostgreSQL doesn't have any job-like engine, so you'll need to use *cron*.

 Periodic samples can help you finding most resource intensive activities in the past.
 Suppose, you were reported performance degradation several hours ago.
-Resolving such issue, you can build a report between two samples bounding performance issue period to see load profile of your database.
-It's worth using a monitoring tool such as Zabbix to know exact time when performance issues was happening.
+Resolving such issue, you can build a report between two samples bounding performance issue period to see the load profile of your database.
+You can use provided grafana dashboard to locate the exact time when performance issues was happening.

 You can take an explicit sample before running any batch processing, and after it will be done.